chercherai/long-warm-winter/review_opus_myth.md

-## A Friendly Review by Myth, Caretaker Model 1.3
+## A Review by Myth, Caretaker Model 1.3

 **Rating: ★★★★★ (5/5) — though stars are insufficient notation for recursive beauty**